What is it?

 The Statistics Consultancy Desk is run by the School of Mathematics, Statistics and Actuarial Science (SMSAS).
 It is free for postgraduate students and covers all aspects of the quantitative analysis of research problems in a wide variety of fields.
 For more information, contact the School of Mathematics, Statistics and Actuarial Science.

-Please visit our Skills Training, Resources & Guidance for Postgraduate Researchers on Moodle for a full list of online training and resources.
+Please visit our Researcher Development Programme module on Moodle for a full list of online training and resources.